Happy Tuesday, guys!

 To me, that’s not living, and while I agree with doing what you can to live your fullest, healthiest life, I also believe in living that life.
 What’s the point in living to 100 if you miss out on all the fun?

-So, while I try to eat plant based more than I eat meat, I do NOT do this 7 days a week because I believe in balance, and truthfully, I just love food too much to give up the occasional cheeseburger.
+So, while I try to eat MORE plants than I do meat, I do NOT do this 7 days a week because I believe in balance, and truthfully, I just love food too much to give up cheeseburgers on the weekends.

 What works for me:

-Monday through Friday I cook plant based meals at home.
+When trying out a plant based diet (at least for the time period I’m referring to in this post) I followed a Monday through Friday schedule, where I focused on cooking plant based meals at home.
 This is easy for me because I am good at making food taste good without the addition of meat and cheese.

 Anyway, now that we’ve covered this and I have effectively beaten a dead horse, now we can jump into specifics.

 “Plant-based diets” are gaining a lot of traction lately thanks to the plethora of alarming food and health documentaries that are becoming increasingly popular these days.
 (Forks over Knives is my favorite one!
 It is definitely a must-watch for anyone, regardless of what your eating habits are.
 If not for the health-related info, it’s entertaining solely due to the meat industry/government scandal factor alone!
 Mentioning the latter is especially helpful in convincing your husband to watch it with you.)

 Anyway.
 I digress.
 Let’s get back on track.